-- Provide (or assist in providing) news articles and information about your school's participation in UIL contests to the local media.
+- Provide or assist in providing news articles and information about your school's participation in UIL contests to the local media and school news outlets.
 Include a photograph if possible.
-Notify your administration and school communications team. - Locate the Region Handbook for your regional competition and the state meet schedule on the UIL website.
-Distribute the schedule to students and coaches. - Make transportation and lodging arrangements for regional and state competition. - Check the UIL website after district and regional meets to see if your school has a wildcard team advancing. - Assist in resolving conflicts in participation times at region with other UIL events, such as band, track & field, softball and baseball, as well as student council, prom. etc. - Notify alternates and meet directors if any of your qualifying students will be unable to attend the next level of competition. - Encourage state-qualifying students to apply for TILF scholarships.
+Notify your administration and school communication's team. - Check the academic regional meet and academic state meet websites for dates, locations and important information. - Make transportation and lodging arrangements for regional and state competition. - Check the UIL website after district and regional meets to see if your school has a wildcard team advancing. - Notify alternates and meet directors if any of your qualifying students will be unable to attend the next level of competition. - Encourage seniors who have participated in a qualifying state academic meet at any time during their high school career to complete a TILF scholarship application prior to the deadline.
+See www.TILFoundation.org for more information.